-As the inflammation progresses, the gums (gingival) begin to pull away from the teeth, creating pockets in which pus may eventually collect.
+As the inflammation increases, the gums begin to pull away from the teeth, creating pockets in which pus may eventually collect.
 This more advanced stage of gum disease is called periodontitis.
 If periodontal disease exposes the root canal of a tooth, laying bare the nerve root, therapy to save the tooth may be necessary.

-Keeping Your Teeth & Gums Healthy
+Keeping Your Teeth and Gums Healthy

 Good oral health boils down to good general health and common sense.
 Don't use tobacco products.
 Brush your teeth with fluoride toothpaste twice a day, and floss daily.
 Flossing is the most beneficial activity you can do to prevent disease in the oral cavity.
 Have your teeth cleaned by a dental professional every six months.
 Follow a high-fiber, low-fat, low-sugar diet that includes plenty of fruits and vegetables.
 This type of diet is naturally high in vitamin D, which helps the body absorb and maintain calcium and phosphorus, minerals found in teeth and bones.
 Limit sugary snacks and foods with hidden sugars like:

 - sliced fruit or applesauce in cans or jars

 - sweetened iced tea

 - sports drinks

 - juice or juice blends